harness/developer-hub/docs/platform/13_Templates/create-a-stepgroup-template.md

 Harness detects the step group object and automatically creates the step group template based on the YAML body.
 You need not define any additional fields in the API or Terraform provider.

-For more information on creating templates through API, see [Create Templates API](https://apidocs.harness.io/tag/Templates#operation/createTemplate).
+For more information on creating templates using API, see [Create Templates API](https://apidocs.harness.io/tag/Templates#operation/createTemplate).

-For more information on creating templates through Terraform Provider, see [Platform Template](https://registry.terraform.io/providers/harness/harness/latest/docs/resources/platform_template).
+For more information on creating templates using Terraform Provider, see [Platform Template](https://registry.terraform.io/providers/harness/harness/latest/docs/resources/platform_template).

 Here is an example of a step group template YAML.